Overcoming Learned Helplessness: A Guide to Restoring Agency

-One of the most painful consequences of trauma, chronic stress, and long-term emotional struggle is the loss of agency.
+One of the most painful consequences of trauma and chronic stress is the difficulty in Overcoming Learned Helplessness.
 Agency is the inner experience of being able to act, choose, and influence one’s life.
 It is the sense that you are not merely reacting to circumstances, but participating in them.

 - Physical State: Helplessness is often a physiological survival response (shutdown), not a lack of willpower.